Instabug/Instabug-React-Native/README.md

 react-native link instabug-reactnative
 ```

-### Upgrading from 2.0.x and from 8.0.3
+### Upgrading from 8.0.3 to 8.x

-When upgrading from 2.0.x to 2.1.x or from 8.0.3 to 8.x, please make sure you do the following steps:
+When upgrading from 8.0.3 to 8.x, please make sure you do the following steps:

 1. Unlink the project before upgrading to the new version
 ```bash